PixelPlatypus/Door-Movie/README.md

 3.  **Set up environment variables:**

     Create a `.env` file in the root directory of the project and add your Appwrite credentials.
-You can refer to the existing `.env.example` (if available) or the `lib/appwrite.js` file for required variables.
+You can refer to the `lib/appwrite.js` file for required variables.

     ```
     APPWRITE_ENDPOINT=your_appwrite_endpoint